*This post may contain affiliate links. Please see my disclosure for more details!*

 Notes

-• I really do recommend leaving this recipe wrapped in foil overnight in the fridge as it will produce the texture that you want and leave a really moussey and delicious cheesecake.
+• I recommend leaving this recipe wrapped in foil overnight in the fridge as it will produce the texture that you want and leave a really moussey and delicious cheesecake.

-• This Cheesecake will last covered in the fridge for 3 days, you can also freeze this for up to 3 months!
+• This cheesecake can be stored in the fridge for up to 3 days.

 120 Comments